jrs0/icdb/README.md

 - Need to make a better error message when the user tries to get a non-existent table
 - Need to test cache properly

+### Problem reports

+This section contains a list of issues people had trying to use the library

+- After fresh install, getting an error with dbplyr (no function in_catalog in namespace:dbplyr).
+The issue was trying to use dbplyr 2.1.1, when icdb requires 2.2.1.
+Need to specify library versions in DESCRIPTION file).

+- After fresh install, getting error "no applicable method for 'tbl' applied to an object of class Microsoft SQL Server".
+This error may have been caused by a dplyr minor version (1.0.9 -> 1.0.10), but more likely was just an issue with a corrupt Databases object from the old dbplyr version above.